 There is debate about how hypnosis works.
 Some people believe that when you are hypnotized, you relax and concentrate more, and are more willing to listen to suggestions -- such as giving up smoking, for example.

 Even though you appear to be in a trance during hypnosis, you are not unconscious.
-You are still aware of your surroundings, and -- despite what many stage performers may claim during an entertaining show -- you cannot be made do to anything against your will.
+You are still aware of your surroundings, and -- despite what many stage performers may claim during an entertaining show -- you cannot be made to do anything against your will.
 In fact, brain tests performed on patients during hypnotism sessions have shown a high level of neurological activity.

 Hypnosis for Smokers